Danielle-Respes/Hidden-Directive-Threat-Hunt-Investigation-Sentinel-MDE-2026/README.md

 ---
 ## AI Use Disclosure

-AI helped draft queries and structure the working docs in this repo.
-My own analysis and writing is in [incident-report.md](./incident-report.md).
+This is a contest on the cyber range.
+AI is allowed to help draft queries and structure the working docs in this repo.
+However,
+the investigation and the writeup are the skill, and a pasted AI report is obvious on review.
+Therefore, my own analysis and writing is in [incident-report.md](./incident-report.md).
 A separate AI-drafted version is kept at [reference/ai-reference-report.md](./reference/ai-reference-report.md) for